smsanagustin/dots/README.md

 # installation

-- hyprland should be installed via `archinstall`:
+- hyprland should be installed via `archinstall`

 # dependencies